CHIROOTH/kslurm/README.md

-Utility functions to make working with SLURM easier.
+# Utility functions to make working with SLURM easier

-# Installation
+## Installation

-The recommend way to install kslurm is via [`pipx`](https://pypa.github.io/pipx), a tool for installing python applications.
-This will make kslurm globally available without infecting your global python environment.
+The recommended way to install **kslurm** is via [`pipx`](https://pypa.github.io/pipx), a tool for installing Python applications.
+This ensures kslurm is globally available without affecting your global Python environment.
 Installation instructions for pipx can be found on their [website](https://pypa.github.io/pipx).
-Once installed, simply run
+Once pipx is installed, run:
 ```bash
 pipx install kslurm
 ```

-Note that kslurm requires Python 3.9 or higher.
-If pipx was installed using a lower version (e.g. 3.8), you will need to manually specify the python executable to use.
-Activate the appropriate python version (e.g. `module load python/3.10`) so that when you run `python --version`, the correct version appears.
+> **Note:** kslurm requires Python 3.9 or higher.
+If pipx was installed using an older Python version (e.g. 3.8), you must specify the correct Python executable.
+First, activate the appropriate Python version (for example, `module load python/3.10`) so that `python --version` shows 3.9 or higher.
-Then run
+Then run:
 ```bash
 pipx install kslurm --python $(which python)
 ```

-For full kslurm features, including integration with `pip`, you need to source the init script, preferably in your `~.bash_profile` (the init script contains commands that may not be available on non-login nodes).
-You can do this by running:
+To enable full kslurm features (including integration with `pip`), source the init script, preferably in your `~/.bash_profile` (the init script may contain commands unavailable on non-login nodes).
+Run:
 ```bash
 kpy bash >> $HOME/.bash_profile
 ```

-Finally, you need to complete some basic configuration.
-First, set your SLURM account.
-Run
+Finally, complete the basic configuration:
+1. **Set your SLURM account.**
+   Run:
 ```bash
 kslurm config account -i
 ```

-This will begin an interactive session letting you choose from the accounts available to you.
-Each account will be listed with it's LevelFS.
-The higher the LevelFS, the more underused the account is, so prefer accounts with higher values.
+This starts an interactive session listing the accounts available to you.
+Each account shows its LevelFS, the higher the LevelFS => the more underused the account is, so choose accounts with higher values.
+2. **Set your pip directory.**

-Next, set your pipdir.
-This will be used to store python wheels and virtual envs.
-It should be in a permanent storage or project directory.
-For instance, on ComputeCanada servers, it should go in `$HOME/projects/<account_name>/<user_name>/.kslurm`.
-Use the following command:
+This directory stores Python wheels and virtual environments.
+It should be in permanent storage or a project directory (e.g., on ComputeCanada servers, use `~/projects/<account_name>/<user_name>/.kslurm`).
+Run:
 ```bash
 kslurm config pipdir <dir>
 ```

-## Upgrading and uninstalling
+## Upgrading and Uninstalling

-The app can be updated by running
+- To update kslurm:
 ```bash
 pipx upgrade kslurm
 ```

-and removed using
+- To remove kslurm:
 ```bash
 pipx uninstall kslurm
 ```